javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ![](closure-makecounter-nested-call.svg)

-Now when the code inside `counter()` looks for `count` variable, it first searches its own Lexical Environment (empty, as there are no local variables there), then the Lexical Environment of the outer `makeCounter()` call, where it finds and changes it.
+Now, when the code inside `counter()` looks for `count` variable, it first searches its own Lexical Environment (empty, as there are no local variables there), then looks for the Lexical Environment of the outer `makeCounter()` call, where it finds and changes it.

 **A variable is updated in the Lexical Environment where it lives.**